codingf3ver/WoMart-Sales-Prediction/README.md

 ```
 Now I have trained the model particularly supervised M.L linear regression, lasso regression, Random Forest Regressor,
-catBoost regressor outclassed most
+catBoost regressor outclassed all of them

 ```

 ```
-catBoost regressor has given mean accuracy of around 0.97 which is good for any test dataset
+catBoost regressor has given mean cross validation accuracy of around 0.97 which is good for any test dataset

 ```